We saved thousands of dollars by house sitting through the website Trusted Housesitters!

 But for the annual membership fee you get unlimited sitters and/or sits!

-But as you can see from this map, the majority of house sitting opportunities are in Europe.
+But as you can see from this map (remember, this map is a snapshot in time – the number of opportunities is constantly changing), the majority of house sitting opportunities are in Europe.

-If you zoom in on Europe you can see that even within Europe the majority of house sits are in the UK.
+If you zoom in on Europe you can see that even within Europe the majority of house sits at the time are in the UK.

 These are not surprising statistics since Europeans get much longer vacations and take longer holidays than Americans, necessitating proper pet sitting rather than boarding or kenneling.